ahtee/mozart-web/README.md

 You should be automatically directed to `http://localhost:3000` in your preferred browser.

 Any features contributed by you would require you to clone the repository, create your features or make your changes, test the code, and then submit a Pull Request to have your code reviewed for merging into the project.
-You can develop on the master branch, since this is a static website.
+You can develop on the master branch, as this is a static site.

 ## Building and running an image in Docker